Imagine your organization or team full of people who are resilient, adaptable and self-aware. Cool, huh?

-A program that combines team trainings or company-wide presentations with one on one implementation coaching.
+I offer experiential programs that combine team trainings or company-wide presentations with one on one implementation coaching.

-The cornerstone of healthy cultures and healthy bottom lines is the ability to work effectively with challenging internal states and make decisions, take action and communicate based on commitments, values and relationships.
-The ability to do that requires self-awareness.
-The goal of the experiential and practice-based Have Your Own Back at Work training is to optimize Awareness Based Self Regulation.
-You can think of it as Mindfulness 2.0: it's self-management meets emotional intelligence, in real time, with eyes open.
-This allows for connection with others that is accountable, vulnerable and empathic, which results in a more productive, purposeful and compassionate work environment and healthy, grounded employees who kick butt at their job.
+You can think of it as Mindfulness 2.0: it’s social and emotional intelligence meets embodied self-awareness and Polyvagal Theory.
+What that means is that we practice all things having to do with well-being and healthy interpersonal dynamics in real time, with eyes open.
+This allows for connection with self and others that is accountable, vulnerable and empathic, which results in a more productive, purposeful and compassionate work environment and healthy, grounded employees who kick butt at their job.

 This is for

-Companies that are innovative, dynamic and change-making that can't do what they do best with disengaged employees.
+Companies that are innovative, dynamic and change-making that understand their people are their greatest asset and that they can't do what they do best with disengaged employees.

 What you'll get